seed-hypermedia/mintter/docs/docs/dev-setup.md

 > checkout the [Nix](./nix.md) documentation for more context

 Nix is a package manger for Unix-like systems, which is very strict about isolating packages.
 It will not mess around with your existing system packages.
-Ideally Nix would be the only piece of software needed to build Mintter, but unfortunately some OpenGL packages, and some system libraries don't work quite well.
-We still leverage Nix to manage other tools and runtimes required to work with Mintter.
+Ideally Nix would be the only piece of software needed to build Seed, but unfortunately some OpenGL packages, and some system libraries don't work quite well.
+We still leverage Nix to manage other tools and runtimes required to work with Seed.

 So, install Nix by following the [official documentation](https://nixos.org/download.html) for your system.